 The Ford Model TT, produced in 1917, was the first Ford-branded pickup truck.
 In its early days, only a chassis was provided by the manufacturer.
 This changed in 1923 when the full truck was sold as one solid investment.
-Sitting on solid tires, the ride probably wasn’t anything compared to today’s smooth-sailing beauties, but it was capable of carrying up to one-ton of payload, which was monumental in farming and industrial communities.
+Sitting on solid tires, the ride probably wasn’t anything compared to today’s smooth-sailing beauties, but it was capable of carrying up to one ton of payload, which was monumental in farming and industrial communities.

 Fast forward to 1935, and the TT had transformed into the larger AA, and again into the Model 50.
-Produced until the war tapered off civilian manufacturing in 1941, the Model 50 looks awfully familiar.
+Produced until the war tapered off civilian manufacturing in 1941, the Model 50 looks familiar.
 It’s said that the exterior genetics of today’s F-150 is rooted in this model, which included a V8 engine.

 After the war, the great-great-grandparents of today’s F-series appeared on the market.
 1948 saw the release of the half-ton F-1, along with the F-2, heavy-duty three-quarter-ton F-3, and 1-ton F-4.
 Consumers now had the ability to choose a truck to match their payload.
 They also had a choice between an inline-6 engine or two optional V8s, setting the standard for today’s highly customizable “build the truck you need” production model.

 As the years went by, it became clear that the F-series was a permanent fixture on the American roadways.
-While style options came and went, such as the failed integrated body design of 1961, some of the terms we see today, such as “Ranchero” and “Styleside” first entered the Ford lexicon in the 1950s and 60s.
+While style options came and went, such as the failed integrated body design of 1961, some of the terms we see today, such as “Ranchero” and “Styleside,” first entered the Ford lexicon in the 1950s and 60s.

 The history debate ends with the introduction of the first official F-150 in 1975.
 The F-100 would continue into the 1980s, but the F-150 was designed to take over the throne.
-Stylistic similarities between these early models and today’s Fords are very apparent, such as the SuperCab body, or the brand-stamped grille.
+Stylistic similarities between these early models and today’s Fords are very apparent, such as the SuperCab body or the brand-stamped grille.

 In the 1990s, the name of the game was “horsepower.”
 With SUVs taking over the “people moving” scene, trucks such as the F-150 had to step up and take over their own niche.
-The 1999 version offered a supercharged Eaton engine with 360 horsepower.
+The 1999 version offered a supercharged Eaton engine with 360 hp.
 Ford also acknowledged the need to achieve a work/life balance in their popular truck, adding a four-door SuperCrew style that made it easier than ever to pack the whole family in for longer trips.

 The F-150s of the new millennium have more comfort and convenience features than ever before, as longer commutes and more vast job sites have people spending more and more time in their trucks.
-From Wi-Fi to ergonomics, the trucks formerly known exclusively as work-horses are now mobile boardrooms, office suites, and road-trip friendly family trucks with all the bells and whistles that attract today’s amenity-driven consumers.
+From Wi-Fi to ergonomics, the trucks formerly known exclusively as workhorses are now mobile boardrooms, office suites, and road-trip-friendly family trucks with all the bells and whistles that attract today’s amenity-driven consumers.

 There are almost as many opinions on the number of “official” F-150 generations as there are generations themselves.
 Some Ford experts feel that the first generation started with the first F-150 nameplate.
 Others feel the generations begin with the start of the F-series in 1948, while others still claim the F-series wasn’t truly defined until the F-100, 250, and 350 were released in 1953.